CodrCam/CodrCam/README.md

 - 👀 I’m interested in skiing, climbing, and coding.
 - 🌱 I’m currently learning at Code Fellows coding course.
 - 💞️ I’m looking to collaborate on outdoor and inclusive projects.
-- 📫 How to reach me: Instagram: @BackcountryCam

 <!---
 CodrCam/CodrCam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.